 "Get to work."
 He told the doctor who was shocked at her appearance.
 He scrambled to check her pulse and worked quickly as Joker took off his jacket and rolled up his sleeves.

 "I hate you."
-Bree looked at the Joker exhaustedly.
+Bree looked at the Joker exhaustedly though her vision was going in and out.
 He only nodded and started to clean her face.
 He couldn't see anything with the blood.
 The doctor cleaned off her hand and stuck an IV in her.
 He felt around her ribs and shook his head at his discovery.

 "Good lord, what did they do to you?"
 He murmured.
 He turned to the Joker.
 "She has two dislocated ribs and one is definitely broken.
 I can push them back into place but she needs to go to the hospital.
-She might have some internal bleeding, most undeniably internal bruising."
-He didn't wait for a response before readying herself.
+She might have some internal bleeding, definitely internal bruising."
+He didn't wait for a response before readying himself.
 "You might want to distract her."
 He warned.
 Joker looked into her eyes.

 "I came and got you," The doctor pushed her rib back into place, "Don't say I never did you any favors."
 Joker finished as her face contorted in absolute agony.